 Oh Peach State, how do I love thee?
 Let me count the ways—mountains, swamps, beaches, rivers, pinelands, farms, waterfalls, museums, gardens, rich history, beautiful people.
 The list goes on and on.
 You hold so many special places and experiences within your boundaries.

 I know I left.
 I’m sorry.
 It was time.
-Twenty-two years we spent together—living life and weathering its ups and downs, raising two boys, hiking, exploring, geocaching, adventuring, motorcycling.
+We spent over two decades together—living life and weathering its ups and downs, raising two boys, hiking, exploring, geocaching, adventuring, motorcycling.

 I was young when I moved there.
 Fresh out of college.
 Yet you’ve always known I longed for the solitude and vastness of the West.
 But you, my dear Georgia, you will always hold a special place in my life and memories.
 We have a deep and lasting emotional connection.
 And even now you still hold my best friends and my sons in your bosom.